jackhwl/Aspnet-Core-6/Core6-WebAPI-DeepDive/Readme.md

 ## Section 12: Getting Started with Caching Resources
 * Demo: Adding Cache Headers to the Response
 * Demo: Adding a Cache Store with the ResponseCaching Middleware
+* Demo: Using Cache Profiles to Apply the Same Rules to Different Resources